kezewang/ASPL/README.md

 1) Download the CACD dataset (http://bcsiriuschen.github.io/CARC/, you can download our verison through http://www.sysu-hcp.net/wp-content/uploads/2017/05/cacd.zip) and CASIA-WebFace dataset (http://www.cbsr.ia.ac.cn/english/CASIA-WebFace-Database.html).
 The image data should be placed in ASPL/datasets/cacd and ASPL/datasets/webface

 2) Modify the absolute path in ASPL/src/config/config_cacd.txt, ASPL/src/config/config_webface.txt and ASPL/src/make_run.sh to run the ASPL learning framework.

+Acknowledgements
+We would like to deeply thank Depeng Liang and Jin Xu for their preliminary contributions on this project!